jacksonvieira/jumia-validator-service/README.md

 This project requires the implementation of a basic business logic related to the validation of international phone numbers.
 This project contains a Spring Boot Application.

-###Prerequisities and Dependencies
+#rerequisities and Dependencies

-Java 8
+.Java 8;
-Apache Commons Lang
+.Apache Commons Lang;
-Apache HTTP Client
+.Apache HTTP Client;

 ###Executing Unit Tests